Kitchen Remodeling Tacoma

 Locally Serving Tacoma

-We understand Pierce County codes, local permitting, and the quirks of older Tacoma homes, so your kitchen remodeling tacoma wa project stays compliant and predictable.
+We understand Pierce County codes, local permitting, and the quirks of older Tacoma homes.

 Design + Build Under One Roof

-We recommend sealed finishes, water-resistant underlayment, and proper ventilation to handle humidity year-round
+Sealed finishes and proper ventilation to handle Tacoma’s humidity year-round.

 How long does a kitchen remodel take in Tacoma?